gboehl/DIMESampler.jl/README.rst

     LogProb = CreateDIMETestFunc(ndim, weight, m, cov_scale)

 ``LogProb`` will now return the log-PDF of a 35-dimensional bimodal Gaussian mixture.
 **Important:** the function returning the log-density must be vectorized, i.e. able to evaluate inputs with shape ``[ndim, :]``.
-If you want to make use of parallelization (which is one of the central advantages of ensemble MCMC), you may want to ensure that this function evaluates its vectorized input in parallel, i.e.:
+If you want to make use of parallelization (which is one of the central advantages of ensemble MCMC), you may want to ensure that this function evaluates its vectorized input in parallel, i.e. using `pmap` from `Distributed <https://docs.julialang.org/en/v1/stdlib/Distributed/>`_:

 .. code-block:: julia